 Daughter come over - she'd been having trouble with her gall bladder again and had been in hospital - ostensibly to get some rest, but also to bury a couple of her guinea pigs, who had died quite coincidentally within a day of each other.
-I attempted to help by finding the spade for her, and was opening the garage door, when BANG, Alice had come through the back of the garage, saw the door opening, and decided to push at door, at the same time as I was pulling.
+I attempted to help by finding the spade for her, and was opening the garage door, when BANG, my daughter had come through the back of the garage, saw the door opening, and decided to push at door, at the same time as I was pulling.
 So, needless to say, there were lots of cries of pain, and I ended with a bruised and cut shin.

 Then, on Sunday, I went through to the kitchen, without anybody telling me that they'd just wiped the floor and that it was currently quite slippery.
 So, over I go, slipping over onto my knee.
 So yesterday was spent in a fair amount of pain.